ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Returns the complex hyperbolic arctangent of a real number.

 ```
-FUNCTION CArcTanHReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CArcTanhReal (BYVAL value AS DOUBLE) AS _complex
-FUNCTION CATanHReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CATanhReal (BYVAL value AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |